cklutzke/H517Project1/README.md

 A 2-4 minutes YouTube video showing the use of your visualization with narration.
 This video should be embedded in your documentation page.
 The video should be created using a screen-capture tool while interacting with the visualization.
 It should ideally be similar in style to the videos that accompany papers at the IEEE VIS or ACM CHI conferences.
 Here are a couple of good examples: UpSet, and GPLOM

 Upload the application to my website.

+IF THERE IS TIME
+Change the Y scale for the different modes.
+Add dotted line with baseline death rates for comparison.
+It would be nice if, below a certain width, the graph dropped below the map.

 FOR AN A YOU NEED TO ADD:
 	ability to zoom in/out and pan around the map